lpmi-13/cx-infrastructure-interview-questions/Scenario-1/scenario1.md

 `Task:` Fix the issues with template-1.yaml to deploy the sample lambda

-`Definition of success:` CloudFormation template is sucessfully deployed and lambda executes sucessfully
+`Definition of success:` CloudFormation template is successfully deployed and lambda executes successfully
 ```
 Aims:
 - Deploy the lambda using CloudFormation (manual code upload to S3 is ok)